Building the Fabric Between Strategy & Delivery

 September 9, 2025Mind the Gap: Strategy, Execution and Portfolio Management

-In this blog, we are signposting the BIG Conference – 5th November 2025
+In this blog, we are signposting the BIG Conference and our Portfolio Management event 10th December 2025, 12.30 PM UK.

 - Strategy Delivery – we know its an issue